Average Cost of a Funeral in Tennessee (2026)

 What is the full price of burial in Tennessee?

-A full burial in Tennessee comes in at about $6,700 for the funeral service, $3,000 for the cemetery plot, $2,010 for a casket, $1,200 for a vault, $1,500 for opening and closing, and $1,000-$3,000 for a headstone.
-Totals generally land between $12,400 and $17,410 depending on choices.
+A full burial in Tennessee comes in at about $6,700 for the service charge, which typically covers basic services from the funeral director and staff plus a proportionate share of overhead costs, $3,000 for the cemetery plot, $2,010 for a casket, $1,200 for a vault, $1,500 for opening and closing, and $1,000-$3,000 for a headstone.
+Totals generally land between $12,400 and $17,410 depending on choices, and extras like a funeral ceremony or graveside service can raise the total.

 Are burial vaults mandatory in Tennessee?